Are you ready to move to Espoo?

 - The processing time of applications may vary.
 Use the Processing Time Checker to check the estimated processing time of your application.
 Please note that the processing of an application is subject to a fee.

 - When you are granted a residence permit or a residence card or your right of residence is registered by the Finnish Immigration Service, your personal information will automatically be recorded in the Finnish Population Information System.
 You will also be issued a personal identity code to take care of matters with the public authorities, banks and employers, for example.

 - Finnish Immigration Service provides instructional videos for applying for a residence permit in Finland.

 2.1.
 Find a job

-- If you wish to work in Finland, it is good to gain some knowledge of the Finnish way of working.
-For each month of full-time work, employees in Finland earn at least two days of annual leave.
+- If you wish to come to work in Finland, it is good to gain some knowledge of Finnish way of working.
+For each month of full-time working employees in Finland earn at least two days of annual leave.
 In Finland, every foreigner has the same rights at work as Finnish citizens.

-- You may benefit from knowing the index of wage and salary earnings in Finland, provided by Statistics Finland.
+- It would be beneficial for you to know index of wage and salary earnings in Finland, which is provided by Statistics Finland.

 2.2.
 Find a study programme

 - Finland offers growth potential, business and investment opportunities.To better understand how to set up and develop a business in Finland, you can explore Finnish key industries.